stdlib-js/stdlib/FAQ.md

 1. __Debugging__: debugging and instrumentation require separate compilation pathways.
 JavaScript implementations have the luxury of abundant tooling for dynamic inspection and instrumentation.
 The same cannot be said for native [add-ons][node-add-ons].

 Despite the disadvantages articulated above, this project __does__ include Node.js native [add-ons][node-add-ons] and will continue to do so.
 However, each [add-on][node-add-ons] must include a JavaScript fallback in order to address cross-platform portability.
-While beneficial, native [add-ons][node-add-ons] are only part of what must be a more comprehensive solution to provide numeric computing facilities to Node.js and more generally JavaScript.
+While beneficial, native [add-ons][node-add-ons] are only part of what must be a more comprehensive solution to providing numeric computing facilities to Node.js, JavaScript, and the Web.

 <!-- </faq-question> -->